Tung-hehe/punch-pygame/README.md

 # Punch

-A game made by Tran Thanh Tung and Nguyen Van Quan using Python
+A game made by Tran Thanh Tung and Nguyen Van Quan

 ## Clone repository